 However, wearable technology can become useless if you don’t have the energy to work out.
 How can you get out of bed if your energy levels are always low?
 How can you possibly motivate yourself to work out if your body feels sluggish?

-You can prevent these problems from happening by consuming vitamin B12.
+You can prevent these problems from happening by consuming vitamin B12 or taking energy drink alternatives that contain it.
 This nutrient plays a significant role in converting food into energy.
 If your body receives a sufficient amount of vitamin B12, food is broken down to produce energy that serves as your body’s fuel.

 For you to achieve your fitness goals, you have to work out regularly.
 Hitting the gym for one week and then returning to your unhealthy lifestyle won’t guarantee results.
 Instead of working out strenuously for seven days a week, it’s best if you incorporate regular physical exercise into your routine.